Struggling to get interviews?

 1. List your contact information

-To start with, list the following contact details at the top of your college scholarship resume:
+List the following contact details at the top of your resume:

 - Name